 Depending on the competency, the level of attainment may be highly correlated with the overall course grade (e.g., data analytics).
-Cross-cutting competencies such as team building and leadership may not be correlated with a specific course grade.
+Cross-cutting competencies, such as team building and leadership, may not be correlated with a specific course grade.

 Students are not required to have fully met all program competencies at the expected level to graduate.
 Graduation is determined based on successful completion of all program requirements following the rules governing academic standing as designated by the Graduate School.
-The reporting of student competency attainment is intended as a developmental tool for the student, as well as to provide program feedback and insight which can be used towards the improvement of the MHA curriculum.
+The reporting of student competency attainment is intended to be developmental for the student and support programmatic improvement for the MHA curriculum.